 7. There shall be no limit on the number of times distinguished professors may apply for and receive additional released time (up to one per year).

 Full-time faculty members are eligible to apply to teach in the University's overseas programs.
-Year-round residential programs (academic year plus summer) are currently operated in Buenos Aires, Florence, Heidelberg, Lausanne, London, and Shanghai, and summer-only programs are operated in many other locations.
+Year-round residential programs (academic year plus summer) are currently operated in Buenos Aires, Florence, Heidelberg, Lausanne, London, Shanghai, and Washington DC, and summer-only programs are operated in many other locations.
 Both academic-year and summer appointments are offered.
 Detailed information and application forms may be obtained from the Office of the Dean of International Programs (x4532).
 Faculty members who have not yet earned tenure should consider the possible impact of an overseas assignment on their development as scholars before applying.
 All faculty members should speak with their divisional dean before applying for an appointment.

 2. ALLOCATION PARAMETERS